BabakBasharirad/llm/Setup-Windows.md

 - Open **Anaconda Prompt** (search for it in the Start menu) if you used Anaconda, otherwise open a Powershell if you used the alternative approach in Part 2B

-- Navigate to the "project root directory" by entering something like `cd C:\Users\YourUsername\Documents\Projects\llm_engineering` using the actual path to your llm_engineering project root directory.
+- Navigate to the "project root directory" by entering something like `cd C:\Users\YourUsername\Documents\Projects\llm` using the actual path to your llm project root directory.
 Do a `dir` and check you can see subdirectories for each week of the course.

-- Activate your environment with `conda activate llms` if you used Anaconda or `llms\Scripts\activate` if you used the alternative approach in Part 2B
+- Activate your environment with `conda activate llm_env` if you used Anaconda or `llm_env\Scripts\activate` if you used the alternative approach in Part 2B

-- You should see (llms) in your prompt which is your sign that all is well.
+- You should see (llm_env) in your prompt which is your sign that all is well.
 And now, type: `jupyter lab` and Jupyter Lab should open up, ready for you to get started.
 Open the `week1` folder and double click on `day1.ipynb`.

 And you're off to the races!

-Note that any time you start jupyter lab in the future, you'll need to follow these Part 5 instructions to start it from within the `llm_engineering` directory with the `llms` environment activated.
+Note that any time you start jupyter lab in the future, you'll need to follow these Part 5 instructions to start it from within the `llm` directory with the `llm_env` environment activated.

 For those new to Jupyter Lab / Jupyter Notebook, it's a delightful Data Science environment where you can simply hit shift+return in any cell to run it; start at the top and work your way down!
 There's a notebook in the week1 folder with a [Guide to Jupyter Lab](week1/Guide%20to%20Jupyter.ipynb), and an [Intermediate Python](week1/Intermediate%20Python.ipynb) tutorial, if that would be helpful.
 When we move to Google Colab in Week 3, you'll experience the same interface for Python runtimes in the cloud.